Council for the Advancement of Science Writing: Victor Cohn Prize for Excellence in Medical Science Reporting

 Cohn was a founder of the Council for the Advancement of Science Writing.
 The Victor Cohn Prize was established in 2000.
 It is given to honor a writer for work that, "has made a profound and lasting contribution to public awareness and understanding of critical advances in medical science and their impact on human health and well-being".

 CASW Showcase

 The CASW showcase is website that shares and critiques award-winning science stories.

 Evert Clark/Seth Payne Award for a Young Science Journalist

-This award is given to young science writers to recognizie "outstanding reporting and writing in any field of science."
+This award is given to young science writers to recognize "outstanding reporting and writing in any field of science."

 Awards, recognition

 In 2003 the National Science Board honored CASW with a Public Service Award "for its achievement in bringing together scientists and science writers for the purpose of improving the quality of science news reaching the public."